Freddy Quispel

-Freddy Quispel (born 23 October 2000) is a Dutch footballer who plays as a forward for club Emmen.
+Freddy Quispel (born 23 October 2000) is a Dutch professional footballer who plays as a forward for club FC Emmen.
+Born in Emmen in the Netherlands, he progressed through the youth systems of WKE ’16, VV Emmen, FC Twente and FC Emmen.

+Youth career

+Quispel started playing football at the age of six with WKE '16 and later joined VV Emmen.
+After four years in FC Twente’s academy, he was released from the under‑15 team and joined FC Emmen in 2015 to complete his youth development.

 Club career

-Quispel started playing football at the age of six at WKE '16.
-He later went to VV Emmen.
-From there, he went to FC Twente and played there for four years.
-In 2015, he joined FC Emmen.
-Quispel made his professional debut with FC Emmen in a 2–0 Eredivisie loss to SC Heerenveen on 17 August 2019.
+Quispel made his professional debut for FC Emmen in a 2–0 Eredivisie loss to SC Heerenveen on 17 August 2019.

-In the summer of 2020, he went to play for German Regionalliga side VfB Oldenburg, which signed him free of charge.
-A few months later, he left there again to join the PEC Zwolle's reserve team on an amateur basis, where his younger brother Jan also was playing.
+In the summer of 2020, he completed a free transfer to German fourth-tier side VfB Oldenburg, but did not make an appearance for the club.
+A few months later, he returned to the Netherlands to join PEC Zwolle's reserve team, where his younger brother Jan was playing.

 In July 2021, Quispel switched to Derde Divisie club ACV.
 In January 2022 it was confirmed that from the upcoming 2022–23 season Quispel would play for league rivals VV Staphorst.
 In February 2023, ACV confirmed that Quispel would return to the club ahead of the 2023–24 season.
 ACV was promoted to the 2023–24 Tweede Divisie prior to Quispel's return.

-On 22 June 2024, Quispel returned to Emmen on a two-year contract.
+On 22 June 2024, Quispel returned to FC Emmen on a two-year contract.